Analog vs Digital Mammography Systems

 • A monitor in the room instantly displays the image, which allows for repositioning of patients if necessary and therefore leads to fewer retakes

-• The digital detector provides crisps images, even of larger breast
+• The digital detector provides crisp images, even of larger breasts

 • You can easily transfer images electronically to a central location for diagnosis (utilizing Picture Archiving and Communications System – PACS)